nolialsea/mmorpgirc/README.md

 ### Pets
   - Can only be looted
   - Requires a Player Home
+  - Needs to be fed (costs nothing except a little time)
   - Can DIE if owner does not take care of it
-  - Needs to be fed (costs nothing except a little time) not to die
   - Occasionnaly finds `Gems` when mining

 ### Gems